 What Are Surgical Errors?

-Any surgical mistakes also have important legal ramifications.
 Our attorneys represent a wide range of malpractice cases and are particularly experienced in handling surgical cases.

 Types of Surgical Errors Our Lawyers Handle

 All types of surgical errors are medically and legally unacceptable and have an adverse effect on the victim.

 - We handle surgical error cases related to the amputation of the wrong limb.

 - We handle surgical error cases where a medical professional leaves a surgical instrument or piece of equipment inside the patient’s body.

 - We handle surgical error cases where surgery causes birth injuries to the child or mother.

 - We handle surgical error cases where the physician performed the wrong surgical procedure on the patient.